Drupal enthusiasts are invited to learn from each other and work collaboratively to drive the project forward on the designated day!

 Before submitting a session, we recommend that you read the following information:

 - Familiarize yourself with the conference Code of Conduct.
-All speaker will be required to adhere to this code.
+All speakers will be required to adhere to this code.

 - Read and agree to our Speaker Agreement.